earthtoolsmaker/pyronear-mlops/README.md

 To get the data dependencies one can use DVC - To fully use this repository you would need access to our DVC remote storage which is currently reserved for Pyronear members.
+On request, you will be provided with AWS credentials to access our remote storage.

 Once setup, run the following command: